stemmlerjs/khalilstemmler.com/src/pages/about/index.md

 I'm Khalil, a freelance web designer / developer specializing in Ecommerce theme and application development, particularly on Shopify.

-My background is as a software and network engineer, and Iʼve worked with numerous sorts of platforms, web frameworks and languages.
+My background is as a software and network engineer, and Iʼve worked with numerous platforms, web frameworks and languages.

 I'm also the CTO of [Univjobs](https://univjobs.ca), a student recruitment platform that helps recent grads connect to meaningful employment.